KarimIO/Quantum-Inject-Detect/README.md

 ## Usage

-You can use the following to capture packets:
+You can use the following to capture packets.
+You will need to use `Ctrl + C` to stop the capture.
 ```
 sudo tcpdump -w capture.pcap
 ```